-Our board consists of 14 members elected at an annual general meeting and the executive is:
+Our board consists of Fourteen members elected at an annual general meeting.
+The current executive is comprised of: